chainstack/docs/docs/platform/manage-your-organization-subscription-and-support-plan.md

 ---
 meta:
   - name: description
-    content: Change your organization's subscription and support plans
+    content: Change your organization's subscription plan and support level
   - name: keywords
     content: subscription support manage downgrade upgrade
 ---

-# Manage your organization subscription and support plan
+# Manage your organization subscription plan and support level

 You can manage two major options of your organization billing:

 *	Your subscription plan
-*	Your support plan
+*	Your support level

-Chainstack offers 4 types of [subscription plans](https://chainstack.com/pricing/) which differ depending on your Web3 objectives.
-The final price of each subscription is made up of a base charge for the features included and the number of API requests made through your deployed nodes.
+Chainstack offers four types of <a href="https://chainstack.com/pricing/" target="_blank">subscription plans</a> which differ depending on your Web3 objectives.
+The final price of each subscription plan is made up of a base charge for the features included and the number of API requests made to your deployed nodes.

-Each subscription level also has a default support plan option included into it.
-You can change your subscription plan any time, while the support plan can be changed only for paid subscriptions.
-Switching between subscription and support plans occurs independently from each other.
+Each subscription plan also has a default support level included into it.
+You can change your subscription plan any time, while the support level can be changed only for paid subscriptions.
+Switching between subscription plans and support levels occurs independently from each other.

 Currently, Chainstack support levels are distributed between subscription plans as follows: